unspentspace/.github/profile/README.md

 # About Unspent Space
-A co-building hub for bitcoiners and cypherpunks, starting in Melbourne
+Unspent Space is a company dedicated to creating physical environments for bitcoiners, starting in Melbourne.

-_**Note:** this organisation is at a very early stage, and this is essentially a draft._
+_**Note:** this organisation is at a very early stage, and content may be subject to frequent changes._

 **Mission**: To facilitate the growth of bitcoin and cypherpunk culture in local neighbourhoods.

-**Vision**: To create local meatspaces for bitcoiners and cypherpunks to work, share and create.
+**Vision**: To create local environments for bitcoiners and cypherpunks to work, share and create.

 **Values**: not in a particular order, we value:
 - Bitcoin as sound money technology